 - Remove from heat.
 Measure and add argan oil, tamanu oil, and vitamin e.
 Use a whisk to combine.
 You'll likely need to place your bowl back on the double-boiler to fully combine.

-- While you wait, measure your clays and ground oatmeal in a separate bowl.
-Once fully liquid again, wipe down your bowl (water is an enemy!) and pour the liquid into the powders.
+- While you wait, measure your clays and oatmeal in a separate bowl.
+Once fully liquid, pour the liquid into the powders.

 - Using a spatula, mix together and thoroughly combine all ingredients.

 NOTE: See two short videos at the end of this recipe to help you see when to press into molds!

 - Scoop into molds.
 Make sure they are pressed all of the way into the mold so they will be round on top.
 Then flatten the bottom evenly.

 - Stick in fridge to chill (for about one hour).
 Pop out when done.
 Wahlah!

 NOTE: With this recipe you end up with five 2oz face bars.
 Feel free to gift your extras to friends, family, co-workers, and neighbors...or pop them into bags and place in the fridge or freezer where they will last a very long time (a year or more).

 How To Use Your DIY Detox Face Bar

 First, wash your face (we recommend this face wash).